Columbus protest over George Floyd’s death turns violent

 The Dispatch reported that protesters dispersed by pepper spray broke windows along South High Street and broke into the DGX store, a subsidiary of Dollar General, on the street.
 Photographs from the Dispatch showed a smashed storefront at the Einstein Bros.
 Bagels shop across the street from the statehouse.

-Floyd was handcuffed and pleading for air as a white police officer kneeled on his neck Monday.
+Floyd, a black man, was handcuffed and pleading for air as a white police officer kneeled on his neck Monday.
 His death has touched off protests across the country this week, including in Minneapolis itself, where protesters torched a police precinct Thursday night.